shadiaali/Ali_S_MEAN_App_with_MongoDB_Atlas/README.md

 - Using mflix dummy dataset
 - details pages
 - third route for fantasy genre
-- to do: A sorted selection of movies
+- A sorted selection of 20 lowest rated movies
 - to do: Modify model to include content not in the class example.
 - to do: css